MEASURING GUIDELINES FOR TABLES AND OTHER FURNITURE

-The painter’s blue tape method mentioned above or a good old fashioned measuring tape should help your determine what size you need for your space.
+The painter's blue tape method mentioned above or a good old-fashioned measuring tape should help you determine what size you need for your space.
 Most of our existing designs can be modified to suit your needs.
-If measuring for coffee tables and sofa tables, consider the height of the back of your sofa and height of the seating.
+If measuring for coffee tables and sofa tables, consider the height of the back of your sofa and the height of the seating.

-Barn doors should overlap either the molding/frame around the opening or the door opening if there is no molding/frame present by at least an 1″ preferably 2″.
-So for instance if your opening has no trim or frame and measures 36″ across, then you should order a door that is 3″ wide.
+Barn doors should overlap either the molding/frame around the opening or the door opening if there is no molding/frame present by at least a 1″ preferably 2″.
+So, for instance, if your opening has no trim or frame and measures 36″ across, then you should order a 3″ wide door.
 They are hung to clear the floor by 1/4″ to fit the mounted door guide.

 For door openings with casing/molding: Measure from outside to outside of casing/molding across for the width and from the top of the casing/molding to the floor for height.